Live in Front of a Studio Audience: Viewership and ratings

-The first special was seen by 10.4 million viewers, with a 1.7 share among viewers 18–49, making it the most-watched program of the night.
+The first special was seen by 10.4 million viewers, with a 1.8 rating among viewers 18–49, making it the most-watched program of the night.
+It ranked #2 for the week in viewers, and #1 for the week in the 18-49 demographic.
 The live special was followed by a half-hour retrospective on the two shows, All About All in the Family & The Jeffersons (seen by 7.9 million), and the series finale of Whiskey Cavalier (3.64 million).
 The special also gave ABC its most watched season-closing Wednesday since 2007.

 An encore presentation of the special and retrospective were aired on May 25, 2019, with a 0.4/2 rating/share and 2.49 million viewers.

 The second special was seen by 5.8 million viewers, with a 1.1 share among viewers 18–49.
 Despite the massive drop in viewership, the special scored ABC's biggest audience on the Wednesday before Christmas since 2009.

 The third special was seen by 4.8 million viewers, with a .96 share among viewers 18–49.
 Despite the decline in viewership, the special scored the best ratings of the evening.